AshuKV/Face-Recognition-based-E-Attendance-System/README.md

 Combining both the techniques we have various versions of RCNN i.e., RCNN, Fast-RCNN, Faster-RCNN but these models are quite slow when they deal in real time.
 Therefore we are using YOLO(You-Only-Look-Once) based model which can process 45 frames per second i.e., fast enough to deal with real time problems.
  ### Results
+The results shown below are evaluated just before 4500 iterations.
+                                                   Test Image:

+Output Predictions for each class present in the test image:

+We could also draw mAP-chart (red-line) in the Loss-chart Window. mAP will be calculated for each 4 Epochs, where 1 Epoch = images_in_train_txt / batch iterations.
+The Loss-chart Window is shown below for 4500 iterations:

+                                      Loss-chart Window for mAP Output Predictions for each class present in the test image, including the coordinates of each bounding box:

+Checking Accuracy mAP at the IoU value 50, we get:

+Generated a text file which stores all the results of the detection phase using all the test images.
+The below screenshot has been taken from the file - “result.txt” :

+After increasing the no. of iterations to 5000, we got better results which could is shown as:

+After parsing the file to the required format, we made a text file containing names of students present on a day, suppose for date 06-02-2020(a part of that file has been attached below), then we first used all required operations to extract the names of the students from that file and then made a database using SQL, where the extract of the DB Browser has also been shown below.
+Also, the file containing the code to parse the file and for creating the database has also been shown.

+SQLite Code to extract object names:

+Sample Output: [